top of page

 • Being witnessed without being fixed

-Hope often returns later — quietly, slowly, and on your own terms.
+Hope often returns later—quietly, slowly, and on your own terms.

 Choosing Care Is Not Giving Up — It’s Resisting Burnout

 Seeking therapy in times like these is not avoidance.
 It’s not weakness.
 And it’s not giving up on change.
+It’s an act of:

 • Self-preservation